MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 Once the site collection is created, you should be able to sign-in to it using either the Windows or the federated site collection administrator account.

-### Step 7: Set up people picker
+### Step 7: Set up People Picker

-For more information on how to set up people picker, see [Step 7: Set up people picker](#step-7-set-up-people-picker).
+For more information on how to set up People Picker, see [Step 7: Set up People Picker](#step-7-set-up-people-picker).